-‘Every case is different’, says CJI on bail pleas of Arnab Goswami and Kerala journalist Kappan
+‘Every case is different,’ says CJI on bail pleas of Arnab Goswami and Kerala journalist Kappan

 The case registered against Kappan and others relates to the alleged conspiracy to instigate riots along caste lines and defame the state government for the rape-and-murder case.

-The state government also alleged that Kappan held an official post with the Popular Front of India, a Kerala-based organisation that the state government has sought to be banned for its alleged involvement in the violence during the protests against the contentious Citizenship Amendment Act.
+The state government has alleged that Kappan held an official post with the Popular Front of India, a Kerala-based organisation that the state government has sought to be banned for its alleged involvement in the violence during the protests against the contentious Citizenship Amendment Act.

 Kappan ‘beaten with lathi, subjected to mental torture’, alleges union